A Christ-Centered Formation Journey

 Biblical foundation: Acts 20:35; Deut.
 15:10; Lev.
 19:9–10.

-Torah enshrines economic compassion—gleaning laws, firstfruits, tithes—all designed to form generous hearts and equitable communities.
+Torah enshrines economic compassion—gleaning laws, "first-fruits", tithes—all designed to form generous hearts and equitable communities.

 - Monthly tithing and offerings